Research group

 Academic Staff

 Simone Morais has a Ph.D.
 (1998) in Chemical Engineering from the faculty of Engineering of the University of Porto and the Habilitation title in Chemical and Biological Engineering (2022).
-She is Professor at the Department of Chemical Engineering at the School of Engineering of the Polytechnic of Porto (Portugal) and permanent researcher at REQUIMTE–LAQV (http://www.requimte.pt/laqv/).
+She is Full Professor at the Department of Chemical Engineering at the Polytechnic Institute of Porto, ISEP (Portugal) and permanent researcher at REQUIMTE–LAQV (http://www.requimte.pt/laqv/).
 Her research fields cross sensors and biosensors; environmental monitoring; human biomonitoring; green technologies; air pollution; circular economy; and analytical chemistry.
-S. Morais co-authored about 180 ISI papers (h=37) and about 35 book chapters, having supervised several PhD and post-doctoral fellows, and having participated and coordinated several projects.
+Recently, she participated in the Working Group of the International Agency for Research on Cancer (IARC – World Health Organization), which evaluated the carcinogenicity of anthracene, 2-bromopropane, butyl methacrylate, and hydrogen dimethylphosphite.
+S. Morais co-authored about 230 ISI papers (h=48) and about 40 book chapters, having supervised several PhD and post-doctoral fellows, and having participated and coordinated several projects.

 Representative Publications